paulbirt98/DelayCast/README.md

 Set up and activate a Virtual Environment by running 'python -m venv .venv'.
 Then run '.venv\Scripts\Activate' - if on a Windows Machine.

-Install all dependencies by running 'pip install -r requirements.txt'
+Install all dependencies by running 'pip install -r requirements.txt' , then 'pip install -e'.

 Once this is all set up, to run a script ensure you include the parent directories - e.g. 'pipeline/preprocess.py'.
 With Command Line Arguments this would be as so: 'pipeline/preprocess.py --from_location glq --to_location inv